serialscriptr/HomeAssistantPS/README.md

 - Update all functions to better support -verbose parameter
 - Update majority of functions to support -whatif parameter
 - Provide specific functions for various home assistant service domains (Started!
 See Set-HALight)
+- Provide markdown documentation on each function for viewing within this repo

 ## Using the module
 You can download the module script and execute it to load the modules into memory on the fly by doing the following: